postgresml/postgresml/pgml-docs/docs/user_guides/training/overview.md

 # Training Models

 The training function is at the heart of PostgresML.
-It's a powerful single mechanism that can handle many difference training tasks which are configurable with the function parameters.
+It's a powerful single mechanism that can handle many different training tasks which are configurable with the function parameters.

 ## API